 - 1.5% salt

-- 10% extra‑virgin olive oil
+- 10% extraโvirgin olive oil

 Filling

-- 100% Crescenza cheese
+- 100% Crescenza cheese (same amount of the calculate flour)

 Tools & Notes